geertn444/npp-yaml/README.md

 ## Sublime-like YAML syntax highlighting for Notepad++

 The standard dark Monokai theme for Notepad++ does not have YAML syntax highlighting.

-The github-based Darcula theme has it, but not in my favorite "Sublime"-like colors.
+The github-based dark Darcula theme has it, but not in my favorite "Sublime"-like colors.

 So i changed the Darcula theme's YAML highlighting to resemble the "Sublime"-like colors and font as much as possible.